ComputerShrek/XBalance/How_To_Install.md

 Check if you are using Windows, it won't work.

-If you dont already have at least Duo booted Linux, you can try a VM (Virtual Maschiene)
+If you dont already have at least Duo booted Linux, you can try a VM (Virtual Maschiene), or just run the **main.py** file.

+I have not tried if it works as I am not on Windows

 Not being able to paste in Terminal